MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/lineage-tags-for-power-bi-semantic-models.md

 Lineage tags must be unique within their scope; for instance, two tables in the same semantic model can't have the same lineage tag.
 Power BI Desktop typically assigns a GUID for each semantic model object requiring lineage, but such assignment is not mandatory and lineage tags can be changed to any other string format.

 > [!IMPORTANT]
-> If semantic model objects don't have a lineage tag, Power BI defaults to using the object name.
-This can lead to the loss of customizations if the object is renamed.
+> If semantic model objects don't have a lineage tag, Power BI defaults to using the object name, which can lead to the loss of customizations if the object is renamed.

 ## Tracking user customizations to semantic models